ejeong24/Capstone/README.md

 ## 📚 User Stories
    - **As a user, I want to have the ability to:**
-      - Register an account with my username, email, and password.
-      - Log in to my account using my username and password.
+      - Register, sign in, and sign out.
-      - View a list of available players, including their names, price, attributes, clubs, and ratings.
-This list can be filtered by league.
+      - View a list of all players, including their names, position, and stats.
-      - View detailed information about a specific player, including their names, price, attributes, clubs, and ratings.
-This can be done through search or by clicking on a player.
-      - Create a new squad by providing a squad name.
-      - View a list of my squads.
+      - View a list of leagues, and filter players by league.
-      - Edit the information of a specific ("Active") squad, including changing the name and removing players.
-      - Delete a specific squad from my account.
+      - Create, view, edit, or delete squads.
+      - Add or delete players from a given squad.
-      - Add and edit my profile information, such as username, profile picture, gaming platform, and bio.
+      - Add and edit my profile information, such as username and e-mail.
-      - Receive appropriate error messages in case of any issues during registration, login, or other operations.
-      - Benefit from data validations to ensure the provided data is valid and consistent.
-      - Log out of my account.

 ## 🎨 Wireframe (Figma)
 ![Wireframe - Home](https://github.com/ejeong24/Capstone/blob/main/images/FutHut%20Home.PNG)